Anga Sanders, class of 1970

 View more items related to SMU's history in these collections:

-Copyright usage terms vary throughout the collections.
-Each item contains information about usage terms.
-If SMU does not have the right to publish the item on the Internet, only the item's metadata will be available and the digitized object will be available on a restricted access basis.
+The recordings in this collection are protected by copyright.
+No reproduction or distribution is permitted without the written permission of SMU Archives, Southern Methodist University.
+For some materials, only the item's metadata will be available and the digitized item will be available on a restricted access basis.
 Such items may only be viewed on campus.
-When items are available for use, please cite DeGolyer Library, Southern Methodist University.
-A high-quality version of these files may be obtained for a fee by contacting firstname.lastname@example.org.
+When items are available for use, please cite SMU Archives, Southern Methodist University.
+For more information, contact firstname.lastname@example.org.